web-illinois/toolkit-builder-3/site/themes/index.md

 ---
 As of 2025, we have promoted the theme information as a first-class attribute no longer associated with a specific component.
 This will allow us to have a stnadardized list of themes and the colors will be specific to the theme, not the component.

-This is built with the development version of the toolkit in mind, and will be promoted to production once the toolkit is deployed.
+This screen grabs all the components associated with the theme class and changes them all to a specific theme color.

 <div>
     <label for="theme-changer">Selected theme</label>